-There are no security objections introduced in this Security Target beyond the defined in [1] and [2].
+There are no security objections introduced in this Security Target beyond the defined in [1].

-The security objective rationale is identical to the rationales in both PPs except the removed security objectives due to the not applicable threats and assumptions in [1].
+The security objective rationale is identical to the rationales in the PP except the removed security objectives due to the not applicable threats and assumptions in [1].